dianadiazc/customer-wa/content/work3/task-9.md

 9. Go to the **Auto Scaling Groups console** you already have open.
 Click on the **Activity** tab and observe:

-* At 15:50:34Z an instance was taken out of service in response to an EC2 health check indicating it has been terminated or stopped.
+* First, an instance was taken out of service in response to an EC2 health check indicating it has been terminated or stopped.

-* At 15:50:55Z an instance was started in response to a difference between desired and actual capacity, increasing the capacity from 1 to 2.
+* Later on, an instance was started in response to a difference between desired and actual capacity, increasing the capacity from 1 to 2.

 <img src="../images/ec2-8.png" alt="drawing" width="900"/>